Critical Language Projects

 About the Critical Language Projects

-As part of the Teachers of Critical Languages Program (TCLP), program alumni, current exchange teachers, mentor teachers, administrative representatives, and U.S. schools and districts are eligible and encouraged to apply for Critical Language Projects.
-These projects may range from $500 to $3,000 and are designed to complement the TCLP experience by contributing to the enhancement of critical language programs in U.S. schools and furthering the teaching of English, Arabic, or Chinese as a Foreign Language in the home countries of the international alumni.
-In addition, Critical Language Projects promote mutual understanding and lasting relationships between program alumni and their U.S. colleagues.
+As part of the Teachers of Critical Languages Program (TCLP), program alumni, current exchange teachers, mentor teachers, administrative representatives, and U.S. schools and districts are eligible and encouraged to apply for grants to fund Critical Language Projects (CLPs).
+These projects may range from $500 to $3,000 and are designed to complement the TCLP experience by contributing to the enhancement of critical language programs in U.S. schools and furthering the teaching of English, Arabic, or Mandarin as a Foreign Language in the home regions of the international alumni.
+In addition, CLPs promote mutual understanding and lasting relationships between program alumni and their U.S. colleagues.

-- Projects must be implemented in the U.S. or in the home country of international alumni;
+- Projects must be implemented in the U.S. or in the home region of international alumni;

-- Projects must focus on the teaching and/or learning of critical languages in the U.S. or English/Arabic/Chinese as a Foreign Language in the international alumni home country, and may involve the greater community;
+- Projects must focus on the teaching and/or learning of critical languages in the U.S. or English/Arabic/Mandarin as a Foreign Language in the home schools of international alumni, and may involve the greater community;

 - Project start dates must fall after the current application deadline;